Laxen/object_identification_localization/docs/installation.md

 * Download and install version 9.2 from the [MATLAB Runtime Compiler page](https://www.mathworks.com/products/compiler/matlab-runtime.html)

 # Compiling and running the system
 Each part of the system has its own instruction for compiling and running.
-An overview of all the parts can be found here [LINK NEEDED].
+An overview of all the parts can be found [here](https://github.com/Laxen/object_identification_localization/tree/master/docs).